 The healthcare field still has plenty of room for new business ideas and creative approaches to care delivery.

-With some research and the right strategy, you may find that your innovative product can give you a future in a growing industry.
+With some research and the right strategy, you may find that your innovative product can give you a future in the growing industry of healthcare entrepreneurship.